luckinet/tabshiftr/README.md

   - `split`, to seperate an identifying variable via a regular expression from some column
-  - `key` and `value`, when the names of measured variables are aggregated into a column while the values are in a seperate column.
+  - `key` and `value`, when the names of measured variables are provided in a column while the respective values are in a seperate column.
-    Here, `key` is the column that contains the names of the measured variables and `value` is whatever the measured variable is called that should be "pulled" out of `key`.
+    Here, `key` is the column that contains the names and `value` is the level of the measured variable that should be "pulled" out of `key`.

 <!-- end list -->